In this section

 How many children in the United States need kidney transplants?

-According to the latest statistics from The United Network for Organ Sharing (UNOS), 643 children were waiting for a kidney transplant in the United States on November 30, 2000, including the following:
+According to the latest statistics from the Organ Procurement and Transplantation Network, 990 children were waiting for a kidney transplant in the United States on August 7, 2015, including the following:

-- 89 in the newborn to 5 years age group.
+- 242 in the newborn to 5 years age group

 Where do transplanted organs come from?